Liver Yin deficiency comes as a cruel extra twist when we grow old, as we deplete our body’s supplies of what are called Kidney Yin and Kidney Yang.

 Note – don’t confuse these Liver Yin Deficiency with the symptoms of fever or infection, a mistake doctors sometimes make, the result being that they prescribe antibiotics, which eventually make your condition worse.

-Of course there are other causes.
-Any large emotional trauma can affect any or all of the organ energies (eg Heart, Lung, Liver, Kidney etc.) dissipating their patency.
-What symptoms result depend on the underlying susceptibilities.
+Of course, there are other causes.
+Any large emotional trauma can affect any or all of the organ energies (eg Heart, Lungs, Liver, Kidney etc).
+Such trauma will dissipate their patency.
+Which symptoms this leads to depends on underlying susceptibilities.